P1X-in/tanks-of-freedom-ii/docs/DESIGN.md

 - The General
     - Passive: Recruitment: Barracks units cost 10 AP less to deploy.
     - Active: Deep Strike: Drop an Infantry unit with no MP within 2 tiles.
-Costs 50 AP
 - The Commando
     - Passive: Trained Specialist: All unit skill CDs are reduced by 1
     - Active: Infiltration: Hero teleports in range up to 2 tiles with 1 MP left